 To guide you through these potential issues, we are now able to offer an affordable will-writing service.
 A number of our expert family lawyers also have an expertise in this specialist area.
 We can also help with statutory wills (where someone has lost the mental capacity to make a will), Powers of Attorney, both for finance and property and health and care, and pension nominations.

 You will first complete a short questionnaire which will provide our team with the necessary information and what your broad objectives will be.
-You will then meet in one of our three offices in Clapham, Hammersmith and Islington.
+You will then meet in one of our three offices in Clapham, Hammersmith and Liverpool Street.